briankendall/multipart-backup/README.md

 * `-s COUNT` `--snapshots COUNT`
 Specifies how many snapshots are kept in the backup root.
 When set to 1 or higher, the script will create the snapshot folders in the backup root named with a timestamp.
 When set to 0, no snapshots are made and the backup root just contains all of the parts.
 The default is 4.

+* `-u` `--uuid`
+Specifies that source is a partition UUID rather than a file or device identifier.

 ##### Example: